 Most modern engines use a four-stroke process.
 The last step of the combustion process is the removal of the waste gasses from the engine.
 When the waste gasses aren’t removed efficiently, this can cause back pressure, which reduces the power output of the entire engine.
-Therefore it is essential that the exhaust method for the car be able to get out the burned gasses so that the rest of the combustion process can happen effectively.
+Therefore it is essential that the airflow method for the car be able to get out the burned gasses so that the rest of the combustion process can happen effectively.

 CAI (Cold Air Intake) System to Increase Performance

 This is known as back pressure, and it causes inefficiency on the back end of your engine operation.
-To get the most out of your exhaust system, whether it is a TRD exhaust system, Borla Exhaust System, Gibson Exhaust system or a Magnaflow Exhaust system, you want to install a CAI.
-A CAI (Cold Air Intake) system opens up the airflow even more.
+To get the most out of your system, whether it is a TRD exhaust system, Borla, Gibson or Magnaflow, you want to install a CAI.
+A CAI system opens up the airflow even more.

-How an Exhaust System should Act (Aftermarket Exhaust Systems)
+How an Exhaust System should Act

 The goal of the exhaust system is to move the gasses out of the engine and away from the car as quickly and effectively as possible.
-However, the exhaust system can’t just be a tube leading away from the car.
+However, the waste gases can’t just be a tube leading away from the car.
 The gasses have to go through a catalytic converter and a muffler before they can be vented.
 This makes the car run quieter and also helps to reduce the greenhouse gasses that are emitted from the car.
 This is why the entire exhaust system is so important: to maximize efficiency and also give you a quiet, high-performance exhaust system.

 Borla, Gibson, and Magnaflow are legal in all 50 states and lower the tone of the muffler to a deeper, more pleasant sound.
-Even the outer appearance is better: a dual wall construction keeps the bright, stainless steel outside from being discolored by the heat inside.
+Even the outer appearance is better.
+With many systems, you have a dual wall construction that keeps the bright, stainless steel outside from being discolored by the heat inside.